• Italian Cuisine

+Castagnaccio Recipe: Rustic Chestnut Cake from Tuscany.
+Here is a recipe for Castagnaccio cake, a classic dessert from northern Tuscany, specifically from Carrara.
 Long ago in the Tuscan mountains (Lunigiana), chestnut trees ruled the hillsides.
 During harsh winters, local families relied heavily on the rich, sweet chestnut flour to nourish themselves.
 Moreover, Castagnaccio was more than just a cake; indeed, it was a humble celebration of nature’s gifts, simple yet soulful.
-Legend says an old grandmother once invited lost travelers into her home, offering slices of warm castagnaccio and stories by the fire.
-Those slices carried comfort, hope, and a touch of magic, the secret rosemary whispering tales of the forest.
-Prepare your ingredients: Prepare your ingredients: Start by washing and drying the raisins.
-Set the pine nuts aside.
-Mix the batter: In a…
+A Short Story to Savor with Your Slice… Legend says an old grandmother once invited lost travelers into her home, offering slices of warm castagnaccio and stories by the fire.
+Those slices carried comfort, hope, and a touch of…

 Lombardy traditional cake.